Censorship in Germany: Re-unified Germany (1990–present)

 In 2022, several German states have banned public displays of the "Z symbol", a symbol used for supporters of the Russian invasion of Ukraine.
 "The Russian attack on Ukraine is a crime and whoever publicly approves of this war can thereby become criminally liable," said Marek Wede, a spokesperson for Germany's Interior Ministry.
 Critics of this policy note that banning the public display of the letter "Z" does not assist Ukraine and that it may embolden supporters of Russia who already claim to feel victimized.

 On November 2, 2023 in response to the 2023 Israel–Hamas war, the German Interior Ministry announced a ban on the slogan "From the River to the Sea" as part of the German government's prohibition of Palestinian terrorist organization Hamas and pro-Palestinian network Samidoun.
-As a result, the use of the phrase could be punished by a fine and imprisonment for a period of up to three years.[60]
+As a result, the use of the phrase could be punished by a fine and imprisonment for a period of up to three years.
 However, legal experts and historians dispute whether this slogan can be attributed to Hamas.
 Courts across Germany have issued contradictory rulings on the use of this slogan and the Federal Court of Justice has yet to take up the case.
 Flags and symbols of groups classified as being terrorist organisations in Germany, including the Popular Front for the Liberation of Palestine, Palestinian Islamic Jihad and Hezbollah, are also prohibited.

 Berlin's Education Senator issued a decree allowing Berlin schools to decide whether to prohibit the wearing of the Palestinian keffiyeh on 16 November 2023, explaining to school administrators that wearing the keffiyeh could be understood as advocating or condoning the attacks against Israel or supporting the terrorist organizations, such as Hamas or Hezbollah, which carry them out, and pose a threat to school peace.
 However, this policy has been criticized by other politicians as being a blanket ban on legitimate Palestinian symbols and in their view, might not be legal under German constitutional law.

-On 14 May and 1 July 2024, Björn Höcke, the leader of the AfD in Thuringia was fined by a courts for using the Nazi slogan "Everything for Germany".
+On 14 May and 1 July 2024, Björn Höcke, the leader of the AfD in Thuringia, was fined by a court for using the Nazi slogan "Everything for Germany".

 On 16 July 2024, Interior minister Nancy Faeser ordered the banning of the magazine Compact.
 Criticism was raised that the magazine was classified as an association and banned under association law.
 The ban was unlawful, as the Federal Administrative Court ruled on 18 July 2024.